ditobardavelidze/ToDoList/README.md

-# Person---Address
+# ToDo list
-This program stores the addresses of people
+This program stores your plans